 6.5.10.
-Setting The Window And Bar Graph Positions
+Setting the Window and Bar Graph Positions

-Video input A
+١ Video input A

 Bar graphs

 Bar graphs 1 and 2

 Window position

 This quick link to Window position menu on the On-screen display configuration menu allows you to change the window positions of all AVM windows and bar graphs.
-See sections 6.6.1 to 6.6.3 for detailed information on position the windows and bar graphs.
+See sections 6.6.1 to 6.6.3 for detailed information on positioning the windows and bar graphs.

 6.5.11.
-Setting the Colors of the Bar Graphs
+Setting the Colours of the Bar Graphs

 Each of the level bar graphs consists of three regions: the "OK", "Warning" and "Error" regions.
-The Colors menu items allow you to select one of a group of standard colors, or choose your own custom colors for each of the regions.
+The Colours menu items allow you to select one of a group of standard colours, or choose your own custom colours for each of the regions.
 The controls for each region operate the same way so for simplicity only the controls for the OK region will be shown in the manual.

-Tip: The colors of the various regions are defined by three 8 bit R, G, B values very similar to the values used in most paint programs like Microsoft Paint.
-When you choose one of the predefined colors, the AVM automatically sets the R, G, and B values.
-If you choose the custom color, you will be able to set the R, G, and B values independently to give you the desired color.
-If you are having problems setting these values with the menu system, open a paint program, select the color you like (usually from a color wheel) and set the R, G, and B values into the AVM card using the respective Custom color menu items for the region.
+Tip: The colours of the various regions are defined by three 8 bit R, G, B values very similar to the values used in most paint programs like Microsoft Paint.
+When you choose one of the predefined colours, the AVM automatically sets the R, G, and B values.
+If you choose the custom colour, you will be able to set the R, G, and B values independently to give you the desired colour.
+If you are having problems setting these values with the menu system, open a paint program, select the colour you like (usually from a colour wheel) and set the R, G, and B values into the AVM card using the respective Custom colour menu items for the region.

 6.5.11.1.
-Setting the Level Bar Graph Region Color
+Setting the Level Bar Graph Region Colour

 Video input A

 Bar graphs

 Bar graphs 1 and 2

-Colors
+Colours

-OF < region
+OK region

 White

 Black

 Grey

 Yellow

 Red

 Green

 Custom

-This control sets the color of the bottom, "OK", region of level bar graphs.
-You can choose from one of the predefined colors or define a custom color.
+This control sets the colour of the bottom, "OK", region of level bar graphs.
+You can choose from one of the predefined colours or define a custom colour.

 6.5.11.1.1.
-Selecting a Bar Graph Region Custom Color
+Selecting a Bar Graph Region Custom Colour

-There are three menu items used to set the custom color.
-The menu item for each color component works in the same way so for simplicity only the menu item for the Custom OK red component will be shown in the manual.
+There are three menu items used to set the custom colour.
+The menu item for each colour component works in the same way so for simplicity only the menu item for the Custom OK red component will be shown in the manual.